BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 ++++++++++++++

 A JMS *Session* represents a single-threaded context in which messages are sent and/or received.
-They are created from JMS Connections, which serve as a factory for JMS Sessions (see [JMSSpec]_ for a full description).
+They are created from `JMS Connections`_, which serve as a factory for JMS Sessions (see [JMSSpec]_ for a full description).